open-contracting/open-contracting.github.io/pages/docs/ocdata-categorize.md

 * experiments - keep notebooks and other snippets where we play with the data, demonstrate approaches etc., does not need to be under test, try and name things clearly and to document.
 All reusable / helper / util code should go into ocdata-categorize.
 Whenever you do an experiment, please add an entry in the journal.md file so we can know what we've tried and what we've found.
-* ocdata-categorize contains all our code which we can wrap up into library to use elsewhere.
+* ocdata_categorize contains all our code which we can wrap up into library to use elsewhere.
 All code in here, should be under test
-* ocdata-categorize/tests are the tests for the code in ocdata-categorize that will get shipped with the package
+* ocdata_categorize/tests are the tests for the code in ocdata-categorize that will get shipped with the package
-* ocdata-categorize/visualization - the d3 code that lets us display and interact with the results of categorization
+* ocdata_categorize/visualization - the d3 code that lets us display and interact with the results of categorization